Keto avocado pie

-- Attach a piece of parchment paper to a springform pan, no larger than 12 inches (26 cm) diameter.
+- Attach a piece of parchment paper to a springform pan, no larger than 12" (26 cm) diameter.
 The springform pan makes it easier to remove the pie when it’s done.
 Grease the pan and the paper.

 - Spread dough into the pan.
 Use an oiled spatula or your fingers.
 Pre-bake the crust for 10–15 minutes.

-- Split the avocado.
-Remove peel and pit, and dice.
-Remove the seeds from the chili and chop finely.
+- Remove the seeds from the chili and chop finely.
 Place the avocado and the chili in a bowl and mix with the other ingredients.